darktjm/gamesup/README.md

   - The overlay directories are prefixed with ami-
   - Launching the game is obviously different.

-If there is a file called `fs-uae-extra.conf` in the game's hard drive root, it is added to the `fs-uae` command line.
-Other than that, it just sets dh0: to the game root (located in `/usr/local/games/ami/$game`), and makes dh0 bootable at priority 11.
+Games are stored in `/usr/local/games/ami/$game`, which is the root of a filesystem-style hard drive image.
+The script just sets dh0: to the game root, bootable at higher priority (11) than dh1: (10), and runs the emulator full-screen.
+If there is a file in the game root called `fs-uae-extra.conf`, its contents are added to the `fs-uae` command line, with a few extras.
+Blank lines or lines whose inital non-whitespace character is `#` are ignored.
+If a line is bracketed by `<` and `>`, it is replaced by the contents of the file named in the brackets.
+The file is first looked for relative to the drive root, and then to `/usr/local/games/ami` (see `a500.conf` `16-bit.conf` and `68010.conf` for examples).
+The initial `--` of an option may be skipped, and if it is skipped, the equals sign may also be separated by whitespace.
+Multiple options are permitted on a line, but not mixing of skipped `--` and unskipped `--`.
+Whitespace on lines with multiple words starting with `--` (or with no leading `--`) are assumed to separate arguments; use a single argument on a line by itself to preserve whitespace in the argument.

 Playstation
 -----------

-I use wrappers for Playstation 1 and 2 games that provides per-game configuration and per-game memory cards (since the emulators don't, really).
+I use wrappers for Playstation 1 and 2 games that provide per-game configuration and per-game memory cards (since the emulators don't, really).
 They also provide a convenient (for me) way to select a game to play.
 To list all images, run the script.
 To run an image, run